 - Liaises with local Aboriginal health services about on-going care post discharge

-- Assist with complex discharge care plans to remote areas
+- Assist with complex discharge care plans to rural and remote areas

 - Arranges for Traditional Healers and Ngangkari when available